-Should you have any problems during your tour, then your tour guide will be able to assist you, however, below is some general health and safety information before and during your trip.
+Your Tour Escorts will be able to assist you throughout the tour, however, below is some general health and safety information to keep in mind, before and during your trip.

 The Department of Health does not make any specific health recommendations for visitors to the USA.
 However, you may also like to check with your doctor before departure.
 The United States has no national health service and no reciprocal health agreement with the UK, so you must have full medical insurance to cover the cost of any possible treatment required.
 For example, if hospitalised, charges may typically be $1000-$2000 per day.

 Visitors carrying medication should make sure that they also carry a doctor’s certificate in order to avoid problems with customs, as well as noting the comments on taking liquids onto aeroplanes in the section on Prohibited Items.

 A range of comprehensive medical and personal holiday insurances, from short stays to annual and multi-trip policies, with leading provider Aria Assistance, is available through us.

 While the USA is a stunning and remarkable country to visit and most Americans are among the most welcoming, hospitable and polite people you are likely to meet anywhere, it is sensible to be aware of the following: